-The accounts of the Company, its controlled subsidiaries and the variable interest entities ("VIEs") in which it is the primary beneficiary are consolidated in the accompanying financial statements and prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+The accounts of the Company, its controlled subsidiaries and the variable interest entities ("VIEs") in which it is the primary beneficiary are consolidated in the accompanying financial statements and prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 In the opinion of management, all adjustments necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented have been included and are normal and recurring in nature.
 All significant inter-company accounts and transactions have been eliminated.
-Certain reclassifications have been made in prior period amounts to conform to the current year's presentation.
+Certain reclassifications have been made to conform to the current year's presentation, including the reclassification of corporate-level property management expenses out of property operating, excluding real estate taxes to its own line item on the Company's consolidated statements of income and comprehensive income. \$13.2 million has been reclassification of other assets and into buildings and improvements on the Company's consolidated balance sheets as of December 31, 2017.
 Such reclassifications had no net effect on previously reported financial results.

-Noncontrolling interest includes the 3.3% limited partner interests in the Operating Partnership not held by the Company at both December 31, 2017 and 2016.
-These percentages include the Operating Partnership's vested long term incentive plan units (see Note 12).
+Noncontrolling interest includes the 3.4% limited partner interests in the Operating Partnership not held by the Company at both December 31, 2018 and 2017.
+These percentages include the Operating Partnership's vested long term incentive plan units (see Note 13).

-(b) Recent Accounting Pronouncements
+(b) Accounting Pronouncements Adopted in the Current Year

 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09 "Revenue from Contracts with Customers."
 The new standard provides a single comprehensive revenue recognition model for contracts with customers (excluding certain contracts, such as lease contracts) to improve comparability within industries.
 The new standard requires an entity to recognize revenue to reflect the transfer of goods or services to customers at an amount the entity expects to be paid in exchange for those goods and services and provide enhanced disclosures, all to provide more comprehensive guidance for transactions such as service revenue and contract modifications.
-In August 2015, the FASB deferred the effective date of the new standard by one year, and it is now effective for interim and annual periods beginning after December 15, 2017.
-The new standard may be applied using either a full retrospective or a modified approach upon adoption.
-The Company adopted the new standard as of January 1, 2018, when effective, using the modified approach and recognizing a cumulative effect, if any, as of the date of adoption.
-The majority of the Company's revenue is derived from rental income, which will be accounted for under ASU No. 2016-02 "Leases", which is discussed below.
-The Company has reviewed all other revenue streams that could be impacted by the new standard and performed an evaluation of the affect that the new standard will have on its recognition of revenue and all additional required disclosures.
-Management determined that the new standard will not have a material impact on the Company's consolidated results of operations or financial position and will not affect the Company's debt covenant compliance.
-However, the Company will provide enhanced revenue recognition disclosures as required by the new standard.
+The Company adopted ASU 2014-09 as of January 1, 2018, using the modified retrospective approach.
+See Note 4, Revenues, for further details.

 In January 2016, the FASB issued ASU No. 2016-01 "Recognition and Measurement of Financial Assets and Financial Liabilities", which requires changes to the classification and measurement of investments in certain equity securities and to the presentation of certain fair value changes for financial liabilities measured at fair value.
-The new standard will be effective for the Company beginning on January 1, 2018.
-As a result of the adoption of this standard, the Company will recognize changes in fair value of equity investments with readily determinable fair values through net income as opposed to other comprehensive income.
-The Company does not expect that this amendment will have a material effect on its consolidated results of operations or financial position.
+The Company adopted ASU No. 2016-01 as of January 1, 2018 using the modified retrospective method by applying a cumulative effect adjustment to retained earnings and partners' capital of \$2.2 million, representing accumulated net unrealized gains of certain equity securities held by the Company.
+Furthermore, as a result of the adoption of this standard, the Company will recognize changes in the fair value of equity investments with readily determinable fair values through net income as opposed to comprehensive income.